 I had some wild dreams of cooking up a whole fancy mid-day meal with rice vermicelli noodles (a naturally low-protein option), but when noon came around, I didn’t feel like I had time to make a real lunch.
 I sliced up the second half of the avocado from the morning, one roma tomato, and added a little Kim Kim hot sauce and salt.
 I ate this on five whole wheat Ritz crackers (1 gram of protein), which was, you know, okay.
 Essentially, lunch was the sadder, lazier, version of what I had eaten that morning, plus 5 baby carrots I grabbed while running out the door.
 I had thought I was doing a decent job– I had eaten almost exclusively green list items, but when I calculated it, I had already reached 10 grams of protein.
 Although calorie recommendations vary from one person to the next, it’s generally encouraged that adults consume no less than 1,200 a day.
 Since I was tracking my food for the day on My Fitness Pal, I knew that I had only reached 760.
 This would be a problem: I wasn’t able to meet my caloric needs for the day without surpassing my protein allowance.
 I later read that not every source of protein counted the same: for example, the protein in an apple doesn’t include as much phe as it does other amino acids, which is why it isn’t included as a whole exchange.
 I started to try to calculate my real PKU protein exchange score, something that some PKU patients use apps for.

 I drank a vanilla protein shake as my substitute for a protein supplement.
 Although I generally dislike protein drinks (I find them powder-y and they make me feel like I’m living in a colorless dystopian future), it wasn’t actually too bad.
-I’ve never had a PKU protein formula, so I can’t compare the taste (although if anyone wants to send me protein formula so I can roast it on this fake food blog I am apparently starting right now with this article, message me) (don’t really do this if you need the PKU protein formula to live!!) (but if you really do happen to have extra for whatever reason, my email is firstname.lastname@example.org).
+I’ve never had a PKU protein formula, so I can’t compare the taste (although if anyone wants to send me protein formula so I can roast it on this fake food blog I am apparently starting right now with this article, message me) (don’t really do this if you need the PKU protein formula to live!!).
 From what I’ve read though, they aren’t something basically anyone would voluntarily drink.
 I also had a PKU-approved black iced coffee.

 Although sweet potatoes, avocados, and other vegetables, are classic health foods, they also have a ton of fiber.
 I started feeling less like an Instagram health model and more like a girl who might need a Tums in a few hours. *Immediately google searches: Are Tums PKU-friendly?*